+Neighbourhood Development Plan's and a Neighbourhood Development Order's can only be prepared by parish or town council in parished areas.
 In areas where there is no parish or town council, a neighbourhood forum can lead on coordinating the neighbourhood planning for your area.
 This could be an existing community organisation or a new group but it will need to meet certain criteria.

 Interested in producing a Neighbourhood Plan?

 We have a duty to assist interested councils and communities in producing their Neighbourhood Plans, and would encourage those with an interest to make early contact with the Planning Policy Business Unit (01636 650000 / email@example.com)

 Made Neighbourhood Plans